martynas-subonis/ml_workflows/README.md

 study, the focus is on demonstrating key concepts like reproducibility, artifact tracking, and automation, rather than the specifics of tools and implementation details.

-Disclaimer — this project doesn't advocate for Kubeflow Pipelines as the definitive framework for developing machine learning workflows (alternative frameworks will be provided in the appendix), nor does it endorse Vertex AI as the optimal managed platform.
-The choice of these specific tools stems from pragmatic reasons — namely, their immediate availability in my existing setup or compatability with existing setup.

 The `ml-workflows` follows a `standard` project structure, as well as tooling, proposed in the repository [py-manage](https://github.com/martynas-subonis/py-manage).